What is the Board of Pharmacy Specialties and what are its responsibilities?

 - For ACCP-Sponsored Home Study Programs:

-Waiver: To receive the explained answers to a PSAP post test without submitting a continuing education test, follow the waiver instructions at CE Center.
+Waiver: To receive the explained answers to a SAP post test without submitting a continuing education test, follow the waiver instructions at CE Center.
 By completing the waiver form for a post test, you waive the opportunity to receive continuing education credit for that module.
-A PDF with the explained answers will be available immediately, with the exception of waivers submitted during the BCPS testing period (3 months after the book release date).
+A PDF with the explained answers will be available immediately, with the exception of waivers submitted during the BPS testing period (6 months after the book release date).

 - All Other Web-based publications with continuing education (Pharmacotherapy Preparatory Course, Oncology Preparatory Course etc.):

-ACCP will make statements of credit for continuing pharmacy education available to participants within 4 weeks of successful completion of the Web-based post test via ACCP's CE Center.
+Statements of credit for continuing pharmacy education available to participants within 3 working days of successful completion of the Web-based post test via ACPE's CPE Monitor.

 - ACCP-Cosponsored Live Programs:

-Statements of credit will made available from ACCP's CE Center within 4 weeks of submission of the complete program materials from the cosponsoring organization.
+Statements of credit will made available from ACPE's CPE Monitor within 3 working days of submission of the complete program materials from the cosponsoring organization.

 - ACCP-Cosponsored Home Study Programs (i.e., Oncology Review Course cosponsored with ASHP):

-Statements of credit for continuing pharmacy education to participants will be available on ACCP's CE Center within 4 weeks of completion of the Web-based post test.
+Statements of credit for continuing pharmacy education to participants will be available on ACPE's CPE Monitor within 3 working days of completion of the Web-based post test.